 Classes begin August 17, 2020.

 We remain committed to educating our students to be the next generation of leaders.
 Our primary goals are to ensure our students make appropriate academic progress toward graduation and to safely deliver high-quality curricular coursework and co-curricular activities while minimizing the risk of a significant flare-up of COVID-19.
-We also recognize that some students and faculty may not be able to be present on campus in the fall for a variety of reasons (e.g., issues involving health, family needs, travel restrictions), and their academic needs must be met as well.
+We also recognize that some students and faculty may not be able to be present on campus in the spring for a variety of reasons (e.g., issues involving health, family needs, travel restrictions), and their academic needs must be met as well.

-Consequently, we will be using several time-tested, successful instructional delivery methods for the fall.
+Consequently, we will be using several time-tested, successful instructional delivery methods for the spring.
 On-campus face-to-face, hybrid and synchronous and asynchronous online instruction will be provided.
 The specific delivery method chosen for each course has been made by the faculty in consultation with their department chairs and deans, prioritizing experiential classes, such as labs, for face-to-face instruction.

 Planned Delivery Methods